THE LAST YEARS OF THE OTTOMAN EMPIRE

 Former Member of the Ottoman Parliament for Smyrna and Aydin

-Emmanuel Emmanuelidis (1867-1943) was born in Kayseri, Asia Minor.
-He studied law in Constantinople and Athens and later worked in a legal practice in Smyrna.
+Emmanuel Emmanuelides (1867-1943) was born in Kayseri, Asia Minor.
+He completed his studies at the Phanar Greek Orthodox College (Gr: Μεγάλη του Γένους Σχολή) in Constantinople then studied law at the University of Athens.
+He later worked in a legal practice in Smyrna.
 He served as a member of the Ottoman Parliament for Smyrna and Aydin for a number of years.
 His memoir The Last Years of the Ottoman Empire was completed in August 1920 and published in 1924.